jpmcelderry/Decision-Trees/README.txt

+#Decision Trees
+An implementation of decision trees for regression and classification in Java

 Assignment written in Eclipse for Java, Version: 2019-12 (4.14.0)

 The program for Intro to Machine Learning Programming Assignment 3 can be run as follows: